ivmai/bdwgc/README.md

 visible to the collector.

 Note that the garbage collector does not need to be informed of shared read-only data.
-However if the shared library mechanism can introduce discontiguous data areas that may contain pointers, then the collector does need to be informed.
+However, if the shared library mechanism can introduce discontiguous data areas that may contain pointers then the collector does need to be informed.

 Signal processing for most signals may be deferred during collection,